Peer Support of Teaching at Aberystwyth

 • Any notes on areas of good practice

-The departmental Coordinator of Learning and Teaching will report any areas of good practice to the department’s Learning and Teaching Committee.
+The departmental Director of Learning and Teaching will report any areas of good practice to the department’s Learning and Teaching Committee.
 In addition, the university encourages staff to share good practice across departments through any appropriate means.
 These can include presenting at the Learning and Teaching Conference, creating a video case study for the university web site, or any other platform for sharing good practice.

 Resources